 So whether the decisions or actions are her own… it is highly questionable, if unlikely!

-The former Top Gear host Jeremy Clarkson said the 16-year-old activist has “killed the car show” and is mad.
+The former Top Gear host Jeremy Clarkson said the 16-year-old activist has “killed the car show” by Insider.

 “She’s an idiot,” Clarkson said in an interview with the Sun editor Stuart Pink.
 “Going around saying we’re all going to die, that’s not going to solve anything, my dear.”